La Pedrera- Casa Mila unforgettable Modernist Architecture

 This masterpiece, somewhat similar to Casa Batlló, breaks with traditional architecture by using not a single straight line.
 The building does not use load-bearing walls but rest on pillars and arches.
 Together with the use of steel this allowed the architect to create completely irregular floor plans.
 Even the height of the pillars and ceilings differ from one to another.
 The apartments arranged around two central courtyards, in order to allow light in all the rooms; one circular and the other oval-shaped.

-On the other hand, the next floor down is the apartment El Pis de la Pedrera.
+The apartment on the 4th floor is filled with furniture of the time to best represent what a room of a rich family in the early twentieth century look like.
+The apartment is called El Pis de la Pedrera.
 It is mesmerizing to wander around this elegantly furnished home; done up in the style an affluent family might have enjoyed in the early 20th century.
 The sensuous curves and unexpected touches in everything from light fittings to bedsteads, from door handles to balconies, might seem admirable to us today, but not everyone thought so at the time.

 Get your entrance to la Pedrera here, and for an extra special experience.
 You can also visit La Pedrera exclusively during a night tour.
 During the calm hours after dark; this intimate tour, limited to 30 people, will unveil to you the building’s secrets not seen on daytime visits.
 Wherever your accommodation in Barcelona, you can easy to access this monumental building through a single subway or bus ride!